CtrlK

 Workflow Clarity

-For this simple, single-purpose skill, the workflow is clear: discover available recipes with `just --list`, then run specific recipes.
-The 'When to Use' section provides clear sequencing for common scenarios.
+For this simple, single-purpose skill, the workflow is clear and unambiguous: check for justfile first, then list available recipes, then run them.
+The 'When to Use' section provides a clear sequence starting with discovery.
+No destructive or batch operations require validation checkpoints.

 3 / 3